agiac/rivo/README.md

 ```

 `Pipeline` is a function that takes a `context.Context` and a `Stream` of one type and returns a `Stream` of the same or a different type.
-Pipelines can be composed together in order to create more complex data processing pipelines.
+They represent the operations that can be performed on streams.
+Pipelines can be composed together to create more complex operations.

 ```go
 type Pipeline[T, U any] func(ctx context.Context, stream Stream[T]) Stream[U]
 ```

+If a pipeline generates values without depending on an input stream, it is called a _generator_.
+If it consumes values without generating a new stream, it is called a _sink_.
+If it transforms values, it is called a _transformer_.

 Here's a basic example: